charliepianist/af-user-management/README.md

     not both at the same time (due to updating both not being a transactional operation).
         * The same applies to products and their multicast groups.
     * Services take callback functions as parameters rather than passing Observables around.
-    * The CSS Animations used for updating customer entitlements caused a huge increase in memory consumption and are commented out.
+    * The CSS Animations used for customer entitlements are commented out due to lag.
         * The animation code is in [customer-entitlements.component.css](ui/src/app/routes/customers/customer-entitlements/customer-entitlements.component.css).
         Some methods in